 (1981) Titled Mad Max 2 outside of America, this is the clearest example of a sequel that's better than the original.
 Also it's a rare Mel Gibson film in which his character is not getting revenge for a murdered family member.

-(2001) Thora Birch plays my favorite female movie character, and I love the ending.
+(2001) Thora Birch plays one of my favorite characters ever, and I love the ending.

 Welcome to the Dollhouse

-(1995) Of the many films about the American public school experience, this is the only one that gets it right (except maybe Elephant, which I haven't seen yet).
+(1995) Of the many films about the American public school experience, this is the only one more depressing than reality.

-(1931) The best of seven films Marlene Dietrich made with director Josef von Sternberg.
+(1931) The best of the seven films Marlene Dietrich made with director Josef von Sternberg.

 A Fistful of Dollars